1.1. Contact organisation

 18.5.1.
 Imputation - rate

-For the target indicator "Individuals having ordered goods or services for private use over the internet in the last 12 months" (individuals who ticked 'Within the last 3 months' or 'Between 3 months and a year ago' in question D1 of the 2022 model questionnaire):
+For the target indicator "Individuals having ordered goods or services for private use over the internet in the last 12 months" (individuals who ticked 'Within the last 3 months' or 'Between 3 months and a year ago' in the question “When did you last buy or order goods or services for private use over the internet?”:

-Imputation rate (% of observations):0
+Imputation rate (% of observations): 0

-Imputation rate (share of estimate):0
+Imputation rate (share of estimate): 0

 18.5.2.
 Use of imputation methods

-The household income has missing values.
-The household member equalised income homogeneity groups were determined, and missing income simulated according to the normal distribution.
+Methods used to impute item non-response: The household income has missing values.
+The household member equalised income homogeneity groups were determined, and missing income was simulated according to the normal distribution.
 Calibration of the design weights is done by SAS macro CLAN adjusting the set of respondents for non-response and to the demographic data in the groups selected, and calibrated weights are obtained.

 18.5.3.
 Grossing-up procedures

-Sample weights were used to calculate estimates because population quantities were estimated using the sample.
+Description of the weighting procedures: Sample weights were used to calculate estimates because population quantities were estimated using the sample.
 In this survey, parameters were estimated using calibrated weights.
-Statistics Lithuania used the number of persons in sex, age groups and in strata from demographic data as auxiliary information.
-Please consult the details in the annexes below.
+State Data Agency (Statistics Lithuania) used the number of persons in sex, age groups and strata from demographic data as auxiliary information.

 18.6.
 Adjustment